aportno/utxo-blockchain-java/README.md

 * Adding a block into the chain does not go through a complete validation process
 * Wallets currently share the same public blockchain instead of keeping local copies

+The bitcoin white paper discusses memory management when blockchain grows enormously.
+One solution involves pruning spent transactions from blocks buried deep in the chain, but the caveat is that discarding spent transactions can break the block's hash.
+To bypass this complication, the algorithm merkle tree is applied to hash transactions.

+A Merkle tree can be a binary tree, a triple tree, or another type of tree.
+In a binary merkle hash tree, a node's hash is always constructed from hash values of the two tree nodes directly below it, the exception being the bottom nodes.

+Eventually, there will be only one hash left at the root, while the root hash is related to every bottom node.
+A block's hash can be computed from the previous block's hash, nonce, timestamp, and transactions' root hash which is computed via a merkle tree algorithm from all transactions' hashes.

+To implement this, we update out `UtilityMethods` class to include methods that compute merkle tree root hashes.